 - Accept it if someone doesn’t like you.
 Not everyone will, and that is A-OK.
 However, if they treat you badly, understand that it has nothing to do with you and everything to do with them.
 Ignore it and stay true to you.
 You do not need their negative energy dragging you down.

-- Even though I might say differently when it comes time for college, it’s okay if you don’t know what you are doing with your life, and it’s ok to try on different hats until you find the right one.
-I am 37 years old and have worn many as blogger, shop owner, retail store manager, personal trainer, and group exercise instructor… nothing is set in stone and you can change course at any time.
+- Even though I might say differently when it comes time for college, it’s OK if you don’t know what you are doing with your life and it’s OK to try on different hats until you find the right one.
+I am 37 years old and have worn many as blogger, shop owner, retail store manager, personal trainer and group exercise instructor… nothing is set in stone and you can change course at any time.
 Follow your heart and it will lead you down your own path, on your own journey.
 Your father and I will support you no matter what you choose.